yxliang01/UnimelbSharedFiles/Foundation of Informatics/FOI-Summary.md

 If someone had posted a photo of his electronic medical record id having details related to the illness he has at the moment accidentally, salesmen selling medicines may try to get his electronic medical record by the id and try to know what illness he has now, then try to promote medicines to him which may disturbing his life badly.
 The curators of the social information and the medical records can set an appropriate privacy setting on the data (e.g. for social information, only viewable by his friends; for medical record, only viewable by himself and doctors curing him).

-Last Lecture Practice Exam Questions
+Extra Practice Exam Questions (released two days before exam)
 =====

-Spreadsheet Questions
+Spreadsheet Questions (CORRECT)
 -----

 ### Q8 a) (CORRECT)